ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 younger Miss Bennets would have been in a very pitiable state at this time, for from the day of the invitation, to the day of the ball, there was such a succession of rain as prevented their walking to Meryton once.
-No aunt, no officers, no news could be sought after--the very shoe-roses for Netherfield were got by proxy.
+No aunt, no officers, no news could be sought after -- the very shoe-roses for Netherfield were got by proxy.
 Even Elizabeth might have found some trial of her patience in weather which totally suspended the improvement of her acquaintance with Mr. Wickham; and nothing less than